flatironinstitute/ccn-software-sfn-2025/docs/source/full/day2/place_cells.md

 :::{note}

-Later in this notebook, we'll show how to cross-validate across basis identity, which you can use to choose the basis.
+This afternoon, we'll show how to cross-validate across basis identity, which you can use to choose the basis.

 :::